radiovisual/keeli/README.md

 }
 ```

-Then you might want the rule `no-untranslated-messages` to ignore this key `'ok'` because the translation of "ok" might also be "ok" and trigger a false positive in the rule.
+Then you might want the rule `no-untranslated-messages` to ignore this key `'ok'` because the translation of "ok" might also be "OK" and trigger a false positive in the rule.

 To configure the `ignoreKeys` array you can assign an object to the rule name in the configuration file.